HackerMan33106/MTfSM/README.md

 3. Run the compiler as administrator.
 4. After compiling, the .exe file will be moved to the compiler folder, and temporary files will be deleted.
 ### 🔹 Additional Features and Plans
+💡 If there are no bugs then this will be the last MTfSM update!
 ✅ Fully autonomous process – no setup required.
 ✅ Automatic Steam path detection – the program works on any system with Steam installed.
 ✅ Support for 11 languages – translation is now available in 11 languages, including Russian, English, Chinese, Spanish, German, and others.